Advertiser Disclosure

 The One Key loyalty program is also used by Hotels.com and Vrbo.

 If you’re a member of an airline’s frequent flyer program, you’ll be happy to know that you can still earn airline miles on a flight booked through Expedia.
-However, you often won’t be able to earn miles toward status or be eligible for seat upgrades.
+However, you often won’t be able to earn miles/points toward status or be eligible for seat upgrades.

 Pros and Cons of Expedia